 <p>其他产品价格:{% archiveDetail with name="productPrice" id="10" %} 元</p>

-This method is concise and clear, suitable for those who exactly know which custom field to display and have a fixed position in the page layout.
+This approach is concise and clear, suitable for those who know exactly which custom field to display and have a fixed position in the page layout.

-Sometimes, you may want to display all the defined custom fields on the detail page, or the names and quantities of the fields may vary according to different documents.
-At this time,archiveParamsTags are particularly powerful.
-It can retrieve all custom parameters of the current document or a specified document and return them as an array, making it convenient for us to dynamically display them through loops.
+Sometimes, you may want to display all the defined custom fields on the detail page, or the names and number of fields may vary according to different documents.
+At this point,archiveParamsTags are particularly powerful.
+They can retrieve all custom parameters of the current document or a specified document and return them in the form of an array, which is convenient for us to dynamically display through a loop.

-For example, on a product detail page, you may want to display all product parameters (such as color, size, material, etc., all of which are custom fields) in a list:
+For example, on a product detail page, you may want to display all product parameters (such as color, size, material, etc., these are custom fields) in a list:

 <h3>产品参数:</h3>